-In Columns (5) and (6), we rerun the same regression as in Column (4) but replace the lefthand-side variable by changes in turnover and balance in the same period, respectively.
-This is effectively the regression version of the exercise conducted in Figures 5b and 5c.
-Consistent with the market-level evidence, we find that extrapolation leads to greater holdings in the run-up but does not change turnover, whereas disposition induces higher turnover but has little impact on holdings.
+In columns 5 and 6, we rerun the same regression as in column 4 but replace the left-hand-side variable by changes in turnover and balance in the same period, respectively.
+This is effectively the regression version of the exercise conducted in Figure 5, panels B and C. Consistent with the market-level evidence, we find that extrapolation leads to greater holdings in the run-up but does not change turnover, whereas disposition induces higher turnover but has little impact on holdings.
 Together, they explain why disposition extrapolators increase their volume so much in the bubble.

-Finally, Column (7) repeats the same regression as in Column (4) but replaces the dependent variable with trading volume during the crash.
-If there are omitted variables driving the relationships documented in Columns (1) to (4), then the same relationships should persist into the crash.
-However, in Column (7), neither $\overline{DOX}$ nor $\overline{DOD}$ is significantly associated with the trading volume during the crash, which rules out the concern that omitted variables are driving the results in Columns (1) to (4).
-In the Online Appendix, we extend the analysis to 2016, a relatively quiet year, and again find that neither extrapolation nor disposition can significant explain volume.
+Finally, column 7 repeats the same regression as in column 4 but replaces the dependent variable with trading volume during the crash.
+If omitted variables are driving the relationships documented in columns 1 to 4, then the same relationships should persist into the crash.
+However, in column 7, neither $\overline{DOX}$ nor $\overline{DOD}$ is significantly associated with the trading volume during the crash, which rules out the concern that omitted variables are driving the results in columns 1 to 4.
+In the Internet Appendix, we extend the analysis to 2016, a relatively quiet year, and again find that neither extrapolation nor disposition can significant explain volume.
 Therefore, consistent with the model's prediction, the interplay between extrapolation and disposition effects is particularly pertinent to the rise in volume in the run-up.